ivanyordanovgt/brawl-stars-bot/Code.md

 **Used by**: Main<br>

 **How it works**:<br>
-Has an function for each state.
-Goal is no matter which part of the game the bot is currently in, to return to the lobby so it can start another game.
+It has a function for each state.
+The goal is, no matter which part of the game the bot is currently in, to return to the lobby so it can start another game.
 It uses a dictionary to map each state to its corresponding function:
 ```py
 def __init__(self, screenshot_taker, brawlers_data):
     self.states = {